 People Prohibited from Purchasing or Possessing Ammunition

-Illinois prohibit the purchase or possession of ammunition by the same categories of people who are ineligible to purchase or possess firearms under state law.4
+Illinois prohibits the purchase or possession of ammunition by people who are ineligible to purchase or possess firearms under state law.4

 Federal ammunition purchaser prohibitions also apply.